 Jeet Kune Do

 The original structure of Jeet Kune Do was formed from the core of three arts: modified Wing Chun Gung Fu, Western Boxing and Western Fencing.
 All teachings offered at Ekata Training Center stem from the root philosophy of Jeet Kune Do.
-In JKD, one “fits in” with the circumstances of a given scenario.
-Students learn to redirect energy and become comfortable at any range of combat.
+In Jeet Kune Do one “fits in” with the circumstances of a given scenario.
+Students learn to re-direct energy and become comfortable at any range of combat.
 JKD’s physical structure is based on the individual’s ability to instantaneously and creatively respond an external stimulus with simple, biomechanically efficient tools.

 A national sport in Thailand, Muay Thai uses fists and feet in addition to knees and elbows for kickboxing.
 Known as one of the most practical striking styles in the world Muay Thai is unparalleled in its conditioning regimes.
 Training in the Muay Thai system builds stamina and power, and teaches no-nonsense self-defense skills.

 Brazilian Jiu Jitsu is considered one of the most formidable martial art styles of the late 20th century.
 Brazilian Jiu-Jitsu focuses on evasions, takedowns, and ground fighting.
 Developed by the world famous Gracie family, Brazilian Jiu-Jitsu is nearly unstoppable in a one-on-one self-defense scenarios.
 Jiu-Jitsu does not rely on strength or size but good technique and leverage to nullify an attack.
 Combat Jiu-Jitsu incorporates the use of Brazilian Jiu-Jitsu, Russian Sambo and adds elements that are effective in street defense not just tournament participation.